Amnesty of 1953

-The amnesty was not applied to people with term over 5 years convicted for counter-revolutionary crimes, major theft of socialist property, banditism, and murder.
+The amnesty was not applied to people with term over 5 years convicted for counter-revolutionary crimes, major theft of socialist property, banditry, and murder.
 Other acts of the amnesty included the reduction of imprisonment terms, dismissing unfinished criminal proceedings which fit the above criteria, etc.

-The amnesty was followed with the considerable rise of criminal activities, therefore it was partially rolled back and many criminal amnestees were imprisoned again.
+The amnesty was followed with a considerable rise of criminal activities, therefore it was partially rolled back and many criminal amnestees were imprisoned again.